Arctic Blast

 Seasons Greetings!

-Click here for larger view Today Sandra and I took our annual Christmas photo, as seen on the right.
+Saturday, 22 December, 2012 - Today Sandra and I took our annual Christmas photo, as seen on the right.
 Click on it for a larger view and click here for one large enough to print at 4 x 6 inches.
 As usual each year, please treat this as my Christmas card to you, so Season's Greetings and Happy Holidays to all.

-Heritage House Museum here in Smiths Falls.
+Each year we try for a different setting to wear our Santa's Helper caps and this year we ended up on the snow covered grounds of the Heritage House Museum here in Smiths Falls.
 This tradition began in 2006 while we were in the midst of my Photo Odyssey.
 The Christmas photos we took during that sunnier and warmer era are a far cry from those cold and snowy ones we've taken since then, as can be seen in my Christmas Cards Gallery on PBase.

 The snow in the photo above is from a blizzard that started in Colorado and arrived here late Thursday evening and it snowed until around noon today, dropping roughly 8 inches on us I'd guess.
 By the time it got here, there wasn't much wind but it sure turned things white and the snow will still be here for Christmas so we'll have a white one.